-- Brands who use push notifications gain an average of 29% more sales to their store than those who just use SMS and email.
+- Brands that use push notifications gain an average of 29% more sales to their store than those who use SMS and email.

 Web Push Notifications VS App Push Notifications

 There are two types of push notifications, web push notifications and app push notifications.
-Though functionally, both work the same way, there are some differences that make a big impact.
+Though both work the same way functionally, some differences significantly impact.

-App push notifications are messages that come from an app that you have installed on your phone.
+App push notifications are messages from an app you have installed on your phone.
 They appear on your phone, even if you’re not using the app.

 The big difference between the two is that web push notifications can be received by anyone, even if they don’t have your app installed.
-App push notifications can only be received by people who have your app installed on their phone or have clicked on a deep link that takes customers to a product on your app from their mobile phone.
-This is where app push notifications really shine.
-If a customer clicks on a deep link, merchants can continue to send notification for the next couple of hours directly to customers phones.
+App push notifications can only be obtained by people who have your app installed on their phone or have clicked on a deep link that takes customers to a product on your app from their mobile phone.
+This is where app push notifications shine.
+If a customer clicks on a deep link, merchants can continue sending messages directly to customers’ phones for the next couple of hours.

 Even though the idea of getting customers to download your mobile app can seem daunting, there a mobile commerce experts, like Plobal Apps, that have developed app download strategies that produce incredible results:

 - Fashion and apparel company elo drove 10,000,000 app sessions in their first year.
 Learn how here.